dionkrith/NTUA-RoboticsII/README.md

 # NTUA-RoboticsII

+In this course we made 2 projects.
+For each project we have:

-Project1: Kinematic Control of Redantaunt Manipulator
+- Project1: Kinematic Control of Redantaunt Manipulator

-Project2: Mobile Robot
+- Project2: Mobile Robot

 Both projects were made by simulation in Ros/Gazebo

+Details for each project in their directories